tianon/wishlist/zulip.md

 - bot descriptions (custom profile fields for bots?), so their purpose can be written down somewhere discoverable by other users who might be off-put by "bots" (especially less technical users whose exposure to the term "bots" in 2025 is now mostly AI slop 😭)

+- the option for bigger gif preview in the "giphy" search (they're all so tiny on my 4k screen 😅)

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)